NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 ## Installation

-You must have AutoHotKey installed, head to https://www.autohotkey.com/ to download the latest version.
+1. You must have AutoHotKey installed, head to https://www.autohotkey.com/ to download the latest version.

-Next, if you're using this script with the Stream Deck, you must install [Barraider's Advanced Launcher](https://marketplace.elgato.com/product/advanced-launcher-d9a289e4-9f61-4613-9f86-0069f5897125) plugin.
+2. Next, if you're using this script with the Stream Deck, you must install [Barraider's Advanced Launcher](https://marketplace.elgato.com/product/advanced-launcher-d9a289e4-9f61-4613-9f86-0069f5897125) plugin.

-Then, download my script, <a href="https://raw.githubusercontent.com/NicholasDJM/Helldivers-2-Stratagem-Macros/main/Helldivers%202%20Macros.ahk" download="Helldivers 2 Macros.ahk">Helldivers 2 Macros.ahk</a> (Right click on link, and "Save Link as")
+3. Then, download my script, <a href="https://raw.githubusercontent.com/NicholasDJM/Helldivers-2-Stratagem-Macros/main/Helldivers%202%20Macros.ahk" download="Helldivers 2 Macros.ahk">Helldivers 2 Macros.ahk</a> (Right click on link, and "Save Link as")

-Once my script has downloaded, place it somewhere in it's own folder, alone.
+4. Once my script has downloaded, place it somewhere in it's own folder, alone.
 Don't put anything else there.
-The script will modify itself when updating, and also will download and overwrite any file called "version.txt".
-Make sure not to save any file with that name.
+The script will modify itself when updating, and also will download and overwrite any file called "version.txt", and any file called "help.html".
+Make sure not to save any file with those names.

+5. Finally, run the script without any arguments to read the most up-to-date instructions.

 ## Usage